Business Administration, MBA (Full-time)

 To complete a General Business Administration specialization, students can take three courses from the courses listed below.
 This option provides the most flexibility in creating an MBA program tailored to a student's interests.

 Students may elect to complete a dual-specialization as part of their MBA program.
-Since the variations are many, students meet with the Program Director to discuss what would be required for a dual-specialization.
+Interested students should meet with the Director to discuss what would be required for a dual-specialization.

 Executive Perspectives

-The following four courses (3 credits each) provide students with a greater understanding of what it means to lead ideas and people in an organization.
+The executive perspective courses provide students with a greater understanding of what it means to lead ideas and people in an organization.
 Topics include assessing and developing one's leadership skills, learning how to use technology for managing the vast array of information sources available, and making appropriate decisions and understanding how the financial outlook of an organization might be effected by such decisions.

 Integrative Capstone

-The following course is usually taken in the final semester of the program.
+The integrative capstone course is usually taken in the final semester of the program.
 This course provides the opportunity to integrate what has been learned in the Core, Specialization, and Executive Perspectives areas while adding a global perspective and the ethical dimension necessary to succeed in the global business area.

 Code | Title | Credits |